MrEliptik/game_launcher/README.md

 # Game launcher

-A simple game launcher for developer wanting to showcase their games.
+A simple game launcher for developers to showcase their games.
 Especially useful during gaming conventions for example.

 *⚠ It's not aimed as being shipped with your game on Steam or other platforms.*